-The Canon EOS 7D and the Nikon D750 are two enthusiast cameras that were officially introduced, respectively, in September 2009 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (7D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24.2 MP.
+The Canon EOS 7D and the Nikon D750 are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and September 2014.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (7D) and a full frame (D750) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24.2 MP.

-An illustration of the physical size and weight of the Canon 7D and the Nikon D750 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 7D – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Canon 7D and the Nikon D750 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is somewhat smaller (3 percent) than the Canon 7D.
 Moreover, the D750 is markedly lighter (13 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.